lshariprasad/Robotic-Arm/ESP32_-_VOICE_COMMAND/README.md

 ## 📄 Example Project Description (For Report)

-> "This project implements a Smart IoT Control System using ESP32.
+> This project implements a Smart IoT Control System using ESP32.
 The system allows users to control a light and a DC motor through a web interface and voice commands.
 The ESP32 hosts a local web server, and users send commands using a mobile browser.
 Voice commands are converted into text using the mobile keyboard and processed by the ESP32.
 An OLED display shows real-time device status.
-This project demonstrates IoT, embedded systems, and human-machine interaction."
+This project demonstrates IoT, embedded systems, and human-machine interaction.

 ---